 The Human Library

 Human Libraries are a growing international movement, seeking to build positive conversations and social change by challenging prejudice, stereotypes and stigma.
-In collaboration with the Howard League and the criminal justice arts organisation Safe Ground, which focuses on rebuilding relationships and provides rehabilitation resources in prison, and the independent reading consultant and prisons expert, David Kendall, Warwick Tate Exchange hosted a Human Library.
+Warwick Tate Exchange hosted a Human Library in collaboration with the Howard League, the criminal justice arts organisation Safe Ground (which focuses on rebuilding relationships and providing rehabilitation resources in prison), and the independent reading consultant and prisons expert, David Kendall.

 Probationary: The Game of Life on License is an interactive board game designed by artist Hwa Young Jung which explores different stages of criminal justice and life after release from prison.